Thank you for committing to #ROCKTHECHOP

-Helps provide a wig to a cancer patient who is undergoing treatment*
+- Helps provide a wig or turban to a cancer patient who is undergoing treatment.

-Helps provides accommodation for cancer patients, their families and carers during treatment.
+- Helps provide accommodation for cancer patients, their families and carers during treatment.

 The most common cancers in Australia (excluding non-melanoma skin cancer) are prostate, breast, colorectal, melanoma and lung cancer.